-Easy Pumpkin Pie
+Easy Pumpkin Pie (No Cracks, Super Creamy!)

 angled shot of slice of pie topped with whipped cream on plate

 • Traditional – Although easy and using a shortcut with store-bought crusts, this is a traditional pumpkin pie that everyone will love.
+I am not ashamed to admit that I hate making pie crust!
+But if you are so inclined, we do have a pie crust tutorial.

 • Pumpkin pie spice – Generally speaking, pumpkin pie spice contains cinnamon, nutmeg, ginger, allspice and cloves.
 Fragrant and delicious, you’ll find nearly every food item, and even some non-food items, all the sudden become pumpkin pie flavored.

-• Kosher salt – Or any other coarse salt.
+• Coarse Kosher salt – Or any other coarse salt.
 If you use a fine salt, cut volume in half because all salts are not the same.

 • Evaporated milk – This helps to give the filling recipe a creamy texture.
 I prefer using this instead of heavy cream.